pitris90/metaproject-zeus/README.md

 Then copy `.env.example` to `.env` and fill relevant variables (more in section about environment variables)

+Make sure openstack-external submodule's origin is using https instead of ssh

 If you are using UNIX-based system or you are using WSL (and have access to bash), you can run following helper script:

 ```bash